jakent4498/IDS6938-SimulationTechniques/Homework2/Readme.md

 * **(10 Points)** - Provide code in (Python, R, Matlab...) that demonstrates an animation of the board itself evolving overtime for Snakes in Ladder for part 2.
+I wanted to try to automate this, but I have run out of time.
+I did provide the heatmaps.
+There are several additional heatmaps and the R code to generate them.

 * **(10 Points)** - Add a 2D visualization to AnyLogic for Part 3.
 Implemented for Part 4 above.
 Additional picture shown here. ![](queues/output/model_capture2D.png)